All Episodes

 This guy is a disaster from their point of view.

-I mean, I want to give to some extent they can make fun of him or whatever.
+I mean, to some extent, they can make fun of him or whatever.

-But the fact is some people now have heard things that they had never heard before.
+But the fact is some people now have heard things that they'd never heard before.

 RFK is doing really important work, and I support what he's doing.